ambermhh/Capstone-project/README.md

 # Capstone-project
-Welcome to our zero waste food recipes sharing social media platform!
-Our platform is designed to help individuals reduce their food waste and share recipes with each other.
-In addition, we have added a meal planner feature to help you plan your meals and reduce the amount of food waste in your household.
+Welcome to my zero waste food recipes sharing social media platform!
+This platform is designed to help individuals reduce their food waste and share recipes with each other.
+In addition, I have added a meal planner feature to help you plan your meals and reduce the amount of food waste in your household.

 Features
 Browse and share zero waste food recipes with the community